 Of course, you don’t want to blast a social media job advertisement out to a large audience and hope for the best.
 Instead, it is always better to use demographics to help target the right applicant.

 Why does this matter?
 To start, when you’re paying for ads, you want to make sure that only those who cover certain criteria actually view the ad.
-If not, you’ll end up with a bunch of applicants that aren’t a good fit or waste your ad spend on those who won’t ever be interested.
+If not, you’ll end up with a bunch of applicants who aren’t a good fit or waste your ad spend on those who won’t ever be interested.

-That said, here are a few examples of the types of demographics you’ll want to tailor your social media advertising audience to include:
+Here are a few examples of the types of demographics you’ll want to tailor your social media advertising audience to include:

-- Current location unless you have a remote position available
+- Current location, unless you have a remote position available

 - College degree